matt-ramotar/forester/README.md

 ## Problem

-It's crucial to have a comprehensive understanding of a system's architecture.
-Architecture diagrams offer valuable visual representations of the system's structure and its components.
-However, as a codebase evolves and its architecture adapts, maintaining synchronization between the code and diagrams can become increasingly challenging.
-Outdated diagrams can result in miscommunication, misconceptions about the system, and ultimately, increased development and maintenance costs.
+Diagrams help us visualize how different parts of a system are connected and interact with each other.
+But as a codebase evolves and its architecture adapts, keeping its diagrams in sync becomes increasingly challenging.
+Outdated diagrams can result in miscommunications, misunderstandings, and ultimately, increased development and maintenance costs.
+Moreover, as a system grows in complexity, it gets tougher and tougher to automatically generate diagrams that are manageable and meaningful.

 ## Solution